RouquinBlanc/traio/README.md

 async def main():
     # Equivalent to previous example
-    nursery = Nursery(timeout=10)
+    scope = Scope(timeout=10)

     for i in range(10):
-        nursery.start_soon(fetch_url(i))
+        scope.spawn(fetch_url(i))

-    await nursery.join()
+    await scope.join()
 ```

 ### Names and logger

 If you went deep enough in asyncio misteries, you know that tracing code is
 (for now) kind of a nightmare...
-For that reason, Nursery as well as tasks can
+For that reason, Scope as well as tasks can
 be instantiated with a name.
-The Nursery can also take a logger which will be
+The Scope can also take a logger which will be
 used for tracing most of the calls and task life cycle, mostly with debug level.

 ### Special tasks

-`Nursery.start_soon` can be called with different parameters with interesting
+`Scope.spawn` can be called with different parameters with interesting
 effects:

 - The `bubble` boolean parameter controls task error bubbling.
 A task will
 bubble by default.
 This means that an error in the taskwill cause the task
-to stop (of course), but the nursery will be cancelled as well and raise
+to stop (of course), but the scope will be cancelled as well and raise
 the given error.
 This is the desired default behavior.
 But it can be useful in some cases not to do that, and just ignore a task.
 Not that if you await manually a task, this cancels bubbling automatically: